dipTech/AndroidDev/GridSearch/DipImageSearch.md

 User stories:
 -----------
-1. This application searches images.
-2. Just input query and press button to execute your search.
-3. Several options are available in menu invoked by top right gear icon button.
-4. Available Setting Options mentioned above.
-5. Tapping one of the results of your search invokes an enlarged thumbnail.
+This application searches images.
+User just input query and press button to execute your search.
+Several options are available in menu invoked by top right gear icon button.
+Available Setting Options mentioned above.
+Tapping one of the results of your search invokes an enlarged thumbnail.

 * N.B: The enlarged image is not perfect and may not satisfy user experience.
 * Implemented by SmartImageView, will provide better enlargement in next version.